ChicoState/djsongmatch-ux/phaseIII/README.md

 tooltips and help screens, our design should not prioritize significantly changing the tooltip and help menu areas of our interface.

+Finally, the participants' frustration with Spotify's navigation system suggests that future iterations on our app's design should minimize separation of content to different screens.

 ## Caveats